 Since the full implementation of all the mentioned features becomes fairly large, three different flavours of vfprintf() can be selected using linker options.
 The default vf-printf() implements all the mentioned functionality except floating point conversions.
-A minimized version of vfprintf() is available that only implements the very basic integer and string conversion facilities, but none of the additional options that can be specified using conversion flags (these flags are parsed correctly from the format specification, but then simply ignored).
+A minimized version of vfprintf() is available that only implements the very basic integer and string conversion facilities, but only the # additional option can be specified using conversion flags (these flags are parsed correctly from the format specification, but then simply ignored).
 This version can be requested using the following compiler options: